This vignette describes the parameterization of the meta-d’ model

 package implements two:

 Under the fixed parameterization, \textrm{meta-}c = c.
-This parameterization is used as the default, since it was also used in the Hmeta-d toolbox (see also Fleming (2017)).
+This parameterization is used as the default, since it was also used in previous versions of the Hmeta-d toolbox (see also Fleming (2017)).

 Alternatively, under the relative parameterization, \frac{\textrm{meta-}c}{\textrm{meta-}d'} = \frac{c}{d'}, which is achieved by setting \textrm{meta-}c = M c.
-This parameterization was used in (Maniscalco and Lau 2012, 2014).
+This parameterization was used in (Maniscalco & Lau, 2012, 2014).

 To switch between these two parameterizations, the